PECR and ePrivacy

 - Reviewed cookie consent mechanisms for a media company, assessing compliance with regulation 6 and the ICO’s guidance on analytics cookies, advertising technologies and consent management platforms.

-- Advised an e-commerce business on the PECR What PECR rules apply to direct marketing? rules, including the regulation 22 consent requirement, the soft opt-in exception, and the interaction with UK GDPR lawful basis requirements.
+- Advised an e-commerce business on the PECR direct marketing rules, including the regulation 22 consent requirement, the soft opt-in exception, and the interaction with UK GDPR lawful basis requirements.

-- Prepared a PECR compliance assessment for a telecoms provider’s subscriber directory services, addressing regulations 18 and 19 on directory listings and caller line identification.
+- Prepared a PECR compliance assessment for a telecoms provider’s subscriber directory services, addressing regulation 18 on directory listings and regulations 10 to 12 on calling line identification.

-Rob Bratby advises on PECR compliance and ePrivacy issues, drawing on his telecoms regulatory background at Oftel and Ofcom.
-Bratby Law is ranked in Chambers UK (Band 2) for telecoms and recognised by Lexology as a Global Elite Thought Leader for data protection.
+Rob Bratby advises on PECR compliance and ePrivacy issues, drawing on his telecoms regulatory background, including a one-year secondment to Oftel, the predecessor of Ofcom.
+Rob is ranked in Chambers UK (Band 2) for telecommunications and is recognised in the Lexology Index as a Global Elite Thought Leader for telecoms and media, and as a Thought Leader for data privacy and protection.

 Related data protection pages